onepub-dev/nginx-le/cli/README.md

 NOTE: we strongly recommend using AUTO_ACQUIRE and don't know of any valid reason why you would not.

-If you are using the Nginx-LE cli toosl then use:
+If you are using the Nginx-LE cli tools then use:

 To acquire a certificate use  `nginx-le acquire` command: